Skip to content

 The modern workplace is diverse, bringing together people with varied backgrounds and perspectives.
 While research consistently shows this diversity drives innovation and performance, success also requires developing leaders who can create environments where every employee feels genuinely valued.

-As published by our Center for Workforce Transformation, recent data from Perceptyx's 2024 Benchmark Database reveals an important gap: while 4 in 5 employees report they can bring their authentic selves to work, 1 in 5 remain dissatisfied with their organization's DEIB efforts.
+Data from Perceptyx's Benchmark Database reveals an important gap: while 4 in 5 employees report they can bring their authentic selves to work, 1 in 5 remain dissatisfied with their organization's DEIB efforts.
 People leaders are one of the most effective ways organizations can bridge this gap between intention and impact.

 The most effective inclusive leaders consistently demonstrate three key sets of behaviors.
 First and foremost is fostering belonging — a fundamental human need that takes on special significance in the workplace.
 Leaders who excel at belonging: